 The generalized process for indicator selection, literature review and index calculation is given in Figure 3.
-For each indicator there can be a positive or negative relationship between that indicator and natural hazard resilience.
-A review of quantitative and qualitative studies will be used to extract evidence and set the relationship between the indicator and resilienceo within confidence bounds.
+Sitting alongside the selection of indicators will be a process of determining the relationship between the indicator and resilience.
+There can be a positive or negative relationship between an indicator and natural hazard resilience.
+For example, families with a large number of dependents often do not have the financial resources to prepare for natural hazard events (Cutter et al. 2003) and renters also may not be able to make modifications to premises that may confer resilience (Morrow, 1999).
+Quantitative and qualitative studies will be reviewed to extract evidence for the relationship between the indicator and resilience.
+Both peer-reviewed and grey literature will be considered, as will Australian and international studies.
+A data set will be established and meta-analysis techniques used to set the relationship between an indicator and resilience, with confidence bounds.
 This will determine the directionality of the indicator along a continuum of high to low resilience.

 Table 4.
-Proposed indicators of coping and adaptive capacity in the Australian Natural DisasterResilience Index.
-Where variables have not yet been derived, a potential data source is given andmarked .
+Proposed indicators of coping and adaptive capacity in the Australian Natural Disaster Resilience Index.
+Where variables have not yet been derived, a potential data source is given and marked \.
 ABS = Australian Bureau of Statistics.

-Theme Indicator Variables and/or data source

-COPING CAPACITY

-Social character Educational attainment Ratio of population with high school education

-(Social and to post-secondary education

-demographic Age Percentage of population aged over 75

-factors that influence ability to Percentage of population aged under 15

-prepare for and recover from natural hazard Languago proficiongu Median age of population

-Language proficiency Migration (external) Proficiency in spoken English / language Percentage of population arrived in Australia

-Migration (external) after 2001

-events) Migration (internal) Percentage of households with one or more

-residents having a different address one year

-ago

-Gender Ratio of males to females in population

-Household structure Percentage of households with children

-Percentage of households lone person

-households Percentage of households single parent

-households

-Core need for assistance Percentage of population with a core activity

-Gore need for assistance need for assistance

-Employment % labour force employed

-1 5 % not in labour force

-Occupation % population with occupation as Class 1 or 2

-Economic capital Income % population with income above average

-(Economic factors weekly earnings

-that influence Income equity

-ability to prepare for and recover Infrastructure State of the assets report - local government

-from natural Single-sector employment dependence ABS economic data

-hazard events) Growth ABS 2011 census and economic data

-Business wealth ABS economic data

-Car ownership ABS 2011 Census

-Home ownership % population home owners

-Infrastructure Building codes Australian Building Codes board and State level

-and planning planning legislation

-(Preparation for

-natural hazard

-events using strategies of

-mitigation or

-planning)

-Dwelling type ABS 2011 Census

-Municipal service levels Local government national report

-Land use planning policy Individual state planning legislation
+Theme Indicator Variables and/or data source COPING CAPACITY Social character (Social and demographic Educational attainment Age Ratio of population with high school education to post-secondary education Percentage of population aged over 75 Percentage of population aged under 15 factors that influence ability to prepare for and recover Language proficiency Migration (external) Median age of population Proficiency in spoken English / language Percentage of population arrived in Australia after 2001 from natural hazard events) Migration (internal) Percentage of households with one or more residents having a different address one year ago Gender Household structure Ratio of males to females in population Percentage of households with children Percentage of households lone person households Percentage of households single parent households Core need for assistance Percentage of population with a core activity need for assistance Employment % labour force employed % not in labour force Occupation % population with occupation as Class 1 or 2 Economic capital (Economic Income % population with income above average weekly earnings Income equity factors that influence ability Infrastructure State of the assets report - local government to prepare for and recover from natural Single-sector employment dependence ABS economic data hazard events) Growth ABS 2011 census and economic data Business wealth Car ownership ABS economic data ABS 2011 Census Home ownership % population home owners Infrastructure and planning (Preparation for natural hazard events using strategies of mitigation or planning) Building codes Australian Building Codes board and State level planning legislation Dwelling type ABS 2011 Census Municipal service levels Local government national report Land use planning policy Individual state planning legislation

-Risk assessment and Individual state emergency management

-management strategy legislation and policy

-Insurance ABS Household expenditure survey
+Risk assessment and management strategy Individual state emergency management legislation and policy Insurance ABS Household expenditure survey

-Table 4 (cont) Table 4 (cont.)
+Table 4 (cont.)